 21. Leadbetters Cockatoo

 This cockatoo is also known as Major Mitchell’s cockatoo.
-It is often thought of as one of the prettiest of the cockatoos.
-With its white and salmon-pink plumage and large, bright red and yellow crest.
+It is often thought of as one of the prettiest cockatoos, with its white and salmon-pink plumage and large, bright red and yellow crest.

-It is named in honor of Major Sir Thomas Mitchell, who wrote, “Few birds more enliven the monotonous hues of the Australian forest than this beautiful species whose pink-colored wings and flowing crest might have embellished the air of a more voluptuous region.”
+It is named in honour of Major Sir Thomas Mitchell, who wrote, “Few birds more enliven the monotonous hues of the Australian forest than this beautiful species whose pink-colored wings and flowing crest might have embellished the air of a more voluptuous region.

 There is a painting of this cockatoo on these cigarette card illustrations of tropical birds.

-If you liked these free vintage parrot paintings, check out some of my other free natural history illustrations.
+If you liked these free vintage parrot paintings, check out some of my other free natural history illustrations, including these vintage bird nest drawings and an illustrated alphabet of birds.

 hELLO!
 I love these vintage paintings!
 Just wondering if it’s okay for me to use them as postcard prints?
 Thank you!